xiaoylu/DesignPattern/dependency_injection/Readme.md

   @Inject
   public RealBillingService(CreditCardProcessor processor,
       TransactionLog transactionLog) {
-    // difficult to test code due to the compile-time dependency
+    // Make it difficult to test code due to the compile-time dependency
     // BAD: this.processor = new CreditCardProcessor();
     // BAD: this.transactionLog = new TransactionLog();